Nazeeh21/wave-portal-svelte/README.md

     return;
   }
 ```

+### Explanation of the code above

+Line 1: Declaring an asynchronous function `getAllWaves()` that will fetch all the waves from our smart contract.

+Line 2: Checking if we are getting an **ethereum** object in our window, if not we will return null.

+Line 6: Getting the provider to access the blockchain data.

+Line 7: Creating a local instance of our contract by passing _Contract address_, _Contract abi_ and _provider_ as an argument.

+Line 12: Fetching all the waves from our smart contract by calling `getAllWaves()` method.

+Line 13: If we do not get any waves, then we will return an empty array.

+Line 18: Declaring function `normalizeWave()`, that will destruct the wave.

+Line 25: Destructing the _recievedWaves()_, sorting on the basis of _timestamp_ and assigning these sorted waves to the `waveList` variable.

 We have to import the ABI of our **WavePortal** contract which enables us to interact with our smart contract.
 Thus add the following `import` statements on line 3 in `App.svelte`.